fingalo/LaTC-Remote/README.md

 Pebble app for connecting to Telldus LIVE! server.

-Based on the work from https://github.com/mickeprag/telldus-live-pebble.git
+Based on the work of micke prag  on https://github.com/mickeprag/telldus-live-pebble.git

 Enter your 2 Telldus developer keys on lines 63, 64.